What is a pareavor?

 We have found a way to bring a conference directly to you, right in the privacy of your own home.

-GPS Hope has recorded 20 leaders in the field of parental grief who have shared their hearts on 18 different subjects.
+GPS Hope meets with and records many leaders in the field of parental grief who have shared their hearts on many different subjects.
 These are bereaved parents themselves who are authors, grief specialists, founders of ministries and organizations, all with a desire and a passion to bring YOU hope, light and words of life.

-If you were to attend a conference with this many speakers, you would have to pay at least $397 to get in the door.
+If you were to attend a conference with this many speakers, you would have to pay at least $395 to get in the door.
+And if you were to purchase the DVDs to take home with you, it would cost just as much.

 This means you can receive support and encouragement without having to